Truinto/ONI-Modloader-SimpleMods/src/CustomizeCritter/README.txt

 - species: creature type the critter belongs to (interacts with other logics)
 - lures: list of elements the critter can be lured by
 - attackValue: attack value; note: whenever a critter uses this attack is dependend on the chore_table
-- chore_table: "chore_table" is a list of logic components applied to the critter; if automatically_populate is true, the mod will fill out missing components automatically; Sweepbot is disabled because of bugs; note: use print_all and print_verbose to extract the chore_table
+- chore_table: "chore_table" is a list of logic components applied to the critter; if automatically_populate is true, the mod will fill out missing components automatically; Sweepbot is disabled because of bugs; note: use print_all and print_verbose to extract the chore_table; note2: due to bugs a lot doesn't work as intended, use OVERRIDE_ID to copy a working chore_table from base creature
 - adultId: only is_baby; critter the baby will evolve into
 - eggId: only relevant for discover (so it shows up in menus)
 - babyId: only relevant for discover (so it shows up in menus)